laravel/docs/helpers.md

 <a name="method-array-pluck"></a>
 #### `array_pluck()` {#collection-method}

-The `array_pluck` method will pluck a list of the given key / value pairs from the array:
+The `array_pluck` function will pluck a list of the given key / value pairs from the array:

     $array = [
         ['developer' => ['name' => 'Taylor']],